AztlanEngineering/swatch-documentation/docs/apireference.md

 | `ui-iceberg` | Setter for the parent element (i.e body) |

 :::note
-This setter is designed to be used on the parent element to change the color scheme of the document.
+This setter is designed to be used on the parent element to change the color scheme of the document but depending on your needs you can use them on any part of your code/components code.
 :::

 ### Getters